 5.)
 If You Need Help, Ask For It

-If you feel that you need some extra help with getting through this sleep regression, hiring a Baby Sleep Consultant and receiving specialist advice can be the difference between night and day.
+If you feel that you need some extra help with getting through this baby sleep regression, hiring a My NewBorn Baby Sleep Consultant and receiving specialist advice can be the difference between night and day.
 You’re likely to find yourself just as exhausted as your child, and if you’re working at the same time, it might seem impossible to keep it all up.
 Sometimes, having professional assistance is what not only your little one needs, but what you need as well.